Table of Contents

-Credit Card.
+- Credit Card.
 A quick and convenient way to secure some start-up funding, but the high-interest rates make this a risky option.

-- Find a Partner.
+- Partner.
 You could someone with the capital and knowledge to finance the business.
 In return, they’ll become a partner.

 - Cash in Retirement Savings.
 You can also cash-in in your retirement savings.
 But by prepared to be penalized.

 - Crowdfunding.
 This has become an increasingly popular way to not only fund a business, but also validate your idea.

-- Get an SBA Loan.
+- A SBA Loan.
 The U.S. Small Business Administration offers guarantees on loans that both new and small businesses can use to get off the ground.

 - Product Presales.
 You could also sell your product before your business has officially launched.